-What is in a Chow Mein?
+What is Chow Mein?

 The color of the noodles is slightly different but the texture is similar.
 There are eggs in both noodles.
-There is a little flour that coats every strand of the noodle.
+There is flour that coats every strand of the noodle.

 In Asian or Chinese grocery stores, you can find egg noodles in a clear plastic bag, like the picture above.
 They are available in the noodles section of the stores.

-- If you use fresh noodles, run cold water over the noodles and rise them before using.
+- If you use fresh egg noodles, run cold water over the noodles and rise them before using.
 This will get rid of the flour on the surface.

 - Make the sauce in advance by mixing all the ingredients together.